1Job again took up his parable, and said,

 15Those who remain of him will be buried in death.
 His widows will make no lamentation.

-16Though he heap up silver as the dust and prepare clothing as the clay,
+16Though he heap up silver as abundant as the dust and prepare clothing as abundant as the clay,

-17he may prepare it, but the just will put it on, and the innocent will divide the silver.
+17he may prepare it, but the righteous will put it on, and the innocent will divide the silver.

-18He builds his house as the moth, as a booth that the watchman makes.
+18He builds his house like the moth, like a booth that the watchman makes.

 19He lies down rich, but he will not do so again.
 He opens his eyes, and he is not.